Derrick Henry: Early life

-Derrick Lamar Henry Jr. was born in Yulee, Florida, to Stacy Veal and Derrick Henry Sr., aged 15 and 16 respectively.
+Derrick Lamar Henry Jr. was born on January 4, 1994, in Yulee, Florida, to Stacy Veal and Derrick Henry Sr., aged 15 and 16 respectively.
 Derrick Sr. was absent for much of Henry's childhood, having been arrested 20 times for various crimes including drug and prostitution-related offenses, and was consequently in and out of prison and had trouble maintaining employment.
 Stacy became a hemodialysis technician, and Henry was raised primarily by his grandmother, Gladys, who nicknamed him "Shocka", as his birth shocked the whole family, given his parents' young ages.
 Henry developed a close relationship with Gladys, whom he cites as very influential in his upbringing.

 From a young age, Henry showed a natural passion for football.
-At age two, he would always find a football and run from his aunt in toy stores, as though she was a would-be tackler.
+At age two, he would always find a football and run from his aunt in toy stores, as if she was a would-be tackler.
 Though football was his true passion, Henry excelled in other sports, including baseball.
 In one Little League game, he hit a ball over the 200-foot fence, sending it flying over another higher fence and smashing into a school bus.

 Henry started playing organized football at age six.
 He was so big and powerful for his age that a copy of his birth certificate was brought to all of his games, and even then, opposing parents skeptically shook their heads.
 Henry spent the entirety of grade school playing up an age level because he could not make the required weight of his actual age group.
-In middle school, Henry was so dominant that opposing coaches instituted the unofficial "Shocka Henry Rule" which stated that Yulee consider pulling him from the game when the Hornets had a three-touchdown lead.
+In middle school, Henry was so dominant that opposing coaches instituted the unofficial "Shocka Henry Rule" which stated that Yulee would consider pulling him from the game when the Hornets had a three-touchdown lead.